Otobi1/Predictors-of-Breast-Cancer-Recurrence/README.md

 ## Modelling and Evaluation

 *Overview*: Several classification models from the Sklearn's library was used.
-Each model was evaluated by comparing the Predicted and the Actual RecClass, the training score, cross validation score and the test score.
-The following describes the peculiarities of each model and the evaluation outcomes.
+Each model was evaluated by comparing the Predicted and the Actual Reccurrence outcomes, the training score, cross validation score and the test score.
+The following describes the evaluation outcomes.

 - *Logistic Regression*: used a pipeline and parameters including the l1 penalty and the liblinear solver.
 The grid search for the best estimator used a cv of 5, accuracy scoring and 2 number of jobs.
 The model had a training score of 78%, a